washingtonyachtclub/documents/WYC_Policies.md

 9.1 m, fixed-keel sloop-rigged, cruising sailboat.
 This boat requires a specialty rating to sail and may not participate in Duck Dodge.

 #### Swan 441 Class
 14.1 m, fixed-keel sloop-rigged, cruising sailboat.
-This boat requires a majority vote of Members at a Meeting to sail and is subject any other restrictions on the use of the Swan 441 imposed by the Executive Council, Commodores, or a majority vote of Members at a General Meeting.
+This boat requires a majority vote of Members at a Meeting to sail and is subject any other restrictions on the use of the Swan 441 imposed by the Executive Council, the Officers, or a majority vote of Members at a General Meeting.

 ###### See Ithaka Policy Document, Appendix A for further details.